outreachy/website/README.md

 ## External Django Packages

 The Outreachy website also uses some Django apps that are listed in the `INSTALLED_APPS` variable in `outreachyhome/settings/base.py`.
-The Python module code for those Django apps aren't found in top-level directories in the repository.
-That's because the Python module code was installed into your virtualenv directory when you ran `pipenv install`.
-That command looked at the Python package requirements listed in `Pipfile` and installed each of the packages.
+The  module code for those Django apps aren't found in top-level directories in the repository.
+That's because the  module code was installed into your virtualenv directory when you ran `pipenv install`.
+That command looked at the  package requirements listed in `Pipfile` and installed each of the packages.

 If you want to look at the source code of the installed external Django applications, you can use `pipenv open MODULE` to examine the source code files associated with that module.
 For example, say you notice the `home/models.py` file has an import line `from django.contrib.auth.models import User`.
 You can use pipenv open to look at the models.py file that contains the User class by running the command `pipenv open django.contrib.auth`.
-That will open all the files in the auth module in your editor, and you can then open models.py and search for `class User`.
+That will open all the files in the auth module in your , and you can then open models.py and search for `class User`.

 ## Outreachy terminology